Zac Sunderland

-Zachary Tristan Sunderland (born November 29, 1991) is an American former sailor who was the first person under the age of 18 to sail solo around the world.
-Sunderland completed his trip after 13 months and 2 days at sea on July 16, 2009 at age 17.
+Zachary Tristan "Zac" Sunderland (born November 29, 1991) is an American former sailor who was the first person under age 18 to sail solo around the world.
+He completed his trip after 13 months and two days at sea on July 16, 2009, at age 17.
 The record was previously held by Australian David Dicks, and was surpassed on August 27, 2009 by Michael Perham of England.
 Sunderland is the youngest American to complete a circumnavigation, surpassing Brian Caldwell, who finished in 1996 at age 20.
 However, Sunderland's record was not recognized by Guinness World Records, or by the World Sailing Speed Record Council.

-In 2010, one of Sunderland's younger sisters, Abby Sunderland, attempted the feat.
+In 2010, one of Sunderland's younger sisters, Abby, attempted the feat.
 She was forced to call off her attempt after her boat was damaged in a storm in the Indian Ocean.

 In 2011, Sunderland and his father Laurence participated in the 19th season of The Amazing Race.
-They ended up in 6th place out of 11 teams and were eliminated in Copenhagen, Denmark.
+They ended up in sixth place out of 11 teams and were eliminated in Copenhagen, Denmark.

 Early life

 The oldest of Marianne and Laurence Sunderland's eight children, Sunderland's first home was a 17 m Tradewind sailboat.
-His family sailed in Australia, New Zealand, the UK and Mexico.
+His family sailed in Australia, New Zealand, the UK, and Mexico.
 His shipwright father bought a 51 ft Aleutian and the family made a three-year cruise of California's Channel Islands, Baja California and mainland Mexico.